TrainorLab/c6/README.md

 # c6

-Workflow to extract marker motion in 2D from video recordings using DeepLabCut.
+Workflow to extract 2D marker motion from video recordings using DeepLabCut.

 First, some notes on installation, usage, and hardware.